 Site features: I have included reference images of the site, which is located next to the School of Architecture at the National University of Singapore.
 The site is located on a slightly sloped terrain, with a view of a beautiful park and a patch of tropical green forest.
 The Site has a pedestrian overhead bridge connecting the School of Architecture building and the bus station.
 On the left-hand side towards the flat lawn, there is an entrance connected with Clementi road.
 The challenge here is to develop a building that sits next to nature while do not have a significant impact on the preserved green patch.

-Local climate condition: Singapore has a hot and humid climate with lots of sunlight and downspouts.
-Singapore's weather is hot and humid year-round, with this tiny city-state situated just 137 km above the Equator.
-The average temperature is 31°C at daytime and 24°C at night.
-Walking around at midday can be a real challenge, particularly between April and May when relative humidity is higher than 80%.
-Like the rest of Southeast Asia, Singapore’s climate is largely influenced by 2 monsoon winds.
-We have to take care of the high humidity and the amount of water that can be harvested which might be enough for the use of the building.
+Local climate condition: Singapore's weather is hot and humid all year, owing to its location just 137 kilometers above the Equator.
+The average temperature during the day is 31°C and 24°C at night.
+Walking around at midday can be difficult, especially between April and May when relative humidity exceeds 80%.
+Singapore's climate, like that of the rest of Southeast Asia, is heavily influenced by two monsoon winds.
+We must consider the high humidity and the amount of water that can be harvested, which may be sufficient for the building's use.